 The Internet of Things (or IoT for short), a term coined by Kevin Ashton in 2009, refers to uniquely identifiable objects and their virtual representations in an Internet-like structure.
 Equipping all objects in the world with minuscule identifying devices or machine-readable identifiers can transform daily life.
 These are all interconnected in networks of low cost sensors and actuators for data collection, monitoring, decision making and process optimization.
-Such devices can be used for example in manufacturing, health care and mining.
-There can be dangers as well, as the connection of billions of smart devices can represent a real security threat.
+Such devices, for example, can be used in manufacturing, health care and mining.
+There could be dangers as well, as the connection of billions of smart devices can represent a real security threat.

 The use of computer hardware and software resources to deliver services over the Internet or a network is already there as we all know, and developing at fast speed.